 Montgomery County Community College's vision of a holistic student supports approach is for "every degree-seeking student to create a career, financial, and educational plan."
-All students complete a career interest assessment during their first semester, then work with their advisor to refine a career plan and seamless communication flow and a cohesive student experience, key practices for the use of data and technology include:
+All students complete a career interest assessment during their first semester, then work with their advisor to refine a career plan and develop an academic plan and a financial plan that will prepare them to achieve their career goals.
+These aligned plans guide students throughout their chosen education path and enable advisors to support them in a personalized, ongoing, and holistic way in collaboration with faculty and other support staff.